-- 1. The city should continue to require underground services in developing subdivisions. - 2.
-The city should review locations for streetlights in developing subdivisions early in the process so RMP can economically install streetlights while residential underground work is commencing. - 3.
-The city should determine if certain designated areas warrant the expense of burying overhead lines.
+- The city should continue to require underground services in developing subdivisions. - 2.
+The city should review locations for streetlights in developing subdivisions early in the process so RMP can economically install streetlights while residential underground work is commencing. - The city should determine if certain designated areas warrant the expense of burying overhead lines.
 Special attention should be given to major transportation corridors and areas with significant vistas.
 The goal is to reduce the proliferation of overhead lines, poles, and equipment. - 4.
-The city should continue to require utility easements and protect them from encroachment. - 5.
-Promote use of LED streetlight fixtures when and wherever possible. - 6.
-As new water meters are purchased, the city should determine the feasibility of electronic meter reading.
+The city should continue to require utility easements and protect them from encroachment. - Promote use of LED streetlight fixtures when and wherever possible. - As new water meters are purchased, the city should determine the feasibility of electronic meter reading. - 7.
+Identify and replace all streetlights that do not conform with the current outdoor lighting ordinance.